Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Januari 2025 04.22.33 UTC
+- WIB: Rabu, 22 Januari 2025 05.25.12 UTC
-- WITA: Rabu, 22 Januari 2025 05.22.33 UTC
+- WITA: Rabu, 22 Januari 2025 06.25.12 UTC
-- WIT: Rabu, 22 Januari 2025 06.22.33 UTC
+- WIT: Rabu, 22 Januari 2025 07.25.12 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: technology
+Kategori: success